RedisGraph/RedisGraph/docs/commands/graph.query.md

 Geospatial indexes can currently only be leveraged with `<` and `<=` filters; matching nodes outside of the given radius is performed using conventional matching.

-Indexing relationship property
+### Creating an index for a relationship type

-The creation syntax is:
+For a relationship type, the index creation syntax is:

 ```sh
 GRAPH.QUERY DEMO_GRAPH "CREATE INDEX FOR ()-[f:FOLLOW]-() ON (f.created_at)"